kylegwilliam/byu-cs324/hw-strings-io-env/README.md

      `memprint()` on `s4` to show each byte/character value in the array as hexadecimal (i.e., format `"%02x"`).

+     The C compiler will complain that the number of characters that will be used to represent the integer (i.e., `%d`) could possibly exceed the size of the buffer.
+This is true.
+A signed 32-bit integer could be as low as -2147483648 (11 digits) or it could be 0 (1 digit).
+In the former case, it would overflow the buffer we have allocated.
+For the purposes of this assignment, please ignore the warning.
+We have hard-coded the value of `myval`, so we know the number of characters the will be needed to represent `myval` in replacing `%d`.
+In a real program, however, please use more care.

      *In which places of the array was a null value placed?*